 The wall with 1008 stupas surrounds the entire monastery complex.

 History of Samye Monastery

 The monastery was built by Tibetan King Trisong Detsen, Padma Sambhava and Shantirakshita, who later became the first abbot of the monastery, in 750 – 779 AD.
-You can see statues of all three of them, commonly known as the “Abbot, Master and Dharma King” in the main Assembly Hall of monastery.
+You can see statues of all three of them, commonly known as the “Abbot, Master and Dharma King” in the main Assembly Hall of the monastery.

-After the construction of monastery, first seven monks were ordained here by the first abbot Shantirakshita in Namthak Trimkhangling “The Pure Discipline” Chapel.
+After the construction of the monastery, first seven monks were ordained here by the first abbot Shantirakshita in Namthak Trimkhangling “The Pure Discipline” Chapel.

 Utse, the main temple of the monastery had three floors each built in different style.
 The first floor is in Tibetan style, the second floor is in Chinese style and the third one in Indian.

 Over its more than a thousand years long history, Samye was under influence of different sects of Tibetan Buddhism.
 However, because of its founder Padma Sambhava, it is usually associated with the Red Hat sect (Nyingmapa).
 Padma Sambhava established the Nyingmapa sect in Tibet.